 November 6, 2014

-A testament to the Sonic Youth legacy is the bewildering number of styles and movements that they’ve been associated with over their 30 year history.
+The bewildering number of styles and movements that Sonic Youth have been associated with over their 30 year history is a testament to their legacy.
 In a career spanning 30 odd albums and 60 singles they rejected the grand rock and roll heritage, instead pursuing experimentalism and developing the notion of ‘alternative’.

 Their unconventional guitar tunings, feedback and experiments with noise borrowed from the free-form style of Velvet Underground and The Stooges and paired it with the New York no wave aesthetic.
 In doing so they pioneered a new soundscape that typified a generation who connected with their awkwardness and abrasiveness.
 From their first album in 1982 all the way up to 2012, when the band went on “indefinite hiatus”, Sonic Youth put the ‘noise’ into noise rock – shaping the world of indie and paving the way for bands like Nirvana.